emiliosmith/mdef_emilio2/docs/FabAcademy/Micro Challenge III.md

 We began the exploration to have a autonomous circuit powered by the sun.
 For the composter, the initial idea was to have a sensor that could function all the time, and sent the information to the member in a regular basis or too have a repository if the information in real time.

-We have as inspiration the Smart Citizen project as well as the (Grow Observatory)[https://growobservatory.org/data/].
+We have as inspiration the Smart Citizen project as well as the [Grow Observatory]([https://growobservatory.org/data/).
 From this, we started to use a capacitive humidity sensor with an analog output to use it with the ESP32.

 The first step was to understand how it works and the measures that are presented in the serial monitor.
 I choose to have a numerical output rather than the graph to understand better the information.